 Safeguard the Seas

-Safeguard the Seas is a non-profit (501-C) organization whose mission is to educate the public about the threats to the ocean and its wildlife through books and film.
-Our first book and film, Emperors of the Deep, raises awareness about the importance of sharks to the marine ecosystem and the dangers that they face around the world.
+Safeguard the Seas is a non-profit (501-C) organization whose mission is to take action to protect sharks.
+We recently assisted the American Bar Association with its resolution to ban the trade in shark fins.
+Moreover, we have started a number of important projects to save sharks.
+One of these is to replace the use of harmful tags with a safe alternative.
+Lastly, we educate the public about the importance of sharks.
+Our widely-read first book and award-winning film, Emperors of the Deep, raises awareness about the role sharks play in the marine ecosystem and the dangers they face worldwide.

 Often, environmental problems – like climate change or forest destruction – are widely acknowledged, but governments, corporations and international bodies are unmotivated or dismiss the solutions. however, our view is that once a wrong is exposed and enough people clamor for change, that government will then take action.
 Our goal through our books and films is to promote open, informed debate about society’s environmental choices, and involves industries, communities and individuals in making change happen.